-The diamond's total carat weight is a combined minimum carat weight of all the diamonds in a piece of jewelry.
-An example is if a pair of diamond stud earrings has a total diamond carat weight of ½ (.50) carat, each earring in this pair would have an individual carat weight of ¼ (.25) carat.
+A diamond’s total carat weight is determined by the minimum weight of all the diamonds in a single piece of jewelry.
+For instance, if a pair of diamond studded earrings has a total carat weight of ½ (.50) carat, then each earring in this pair would have an individual carat weight of ¼ (.25) carat.

-However, the actual diamond you purchase may weigh slightly more or less than the fractional weight specified.
-Because of this, the Federal Trade Commission has strict guidelines about the range of carat weight that a fraction can represent.
+The Federal Trade Commission has strict guidelines about the range of carat weight that a fraction can represent.
+The diamond you purchase may weigh slightly more or less than the fractional weight specified.
 The chart below shows the satisfactory ranges for carat weights expressed as fractions.

 • 1/4 carat total weight may be 0.21 to 0.29 carats

 • 1/3 carat total weight may be 0.30 to 0.36 carats

 • 1/2 carat total weight may be 0.45 to 0.59 carats

 • 3/4 carat total weight may be 0.70 to 0.84 carats

 • 1 carat total weight may be 0.95 to 1.10 carats